Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: The Model

 where the subscript `eq' denotes the time of matter-radiation equality when the field unfreezes.
 It is assumed that the field was originally frozen there.
 We discuss and justify this assumption in Sec.~\ref{sec:discussion}.

-After unfreezing, it is considered that the field has not varied much, for the above approximation to hold, i.e.
+After unfreezing, it is considered that the field has not varied much, for the above approximation to hold, \textit{i.e.},

-This is a reasonable assumption given that the field begins shortly before matter-radiation equality frozen at the origin, unfreezing at some point during this time \footnote{There is no suggestion in the EDE literature \cite{howearly,newearlydarkenergy,doesnotrestoreconcordance,notexcluded,modellingeqnofstate,stringaxiverse,edecanresolve,chainede,hubblehuntersguide,rocknroll,alphaattractorsede1} that the field has to unfreeze at any particular time, as long as it does not grow to larger than the allowed fraction and its energy density is essentially negligible by the time of decoupling.}.
+This is a reasonable assumption given that the field begins shortly before matter-radiation equality frozen at the origin, unfreezing at some point during this time \footnote{There is no suggestion in the EDE literature \cite{alphaattractorsede1,hubblehuntersguide,stringaxiverse,howearly,newearlydarkenergy,doesnotrestoreconcordance,notexcluded,modellingeqnofstate,edecanresolve,chainede,rocknroll} that the field has to unfreeze at any particular time, as long as it does not grow to larger than the allowed fraction and its energy density is essentially negligible by the time of decoupling.}.